-Here is the catch, as some stock trading platforms in South Africa will charge you inactivity fees.
+“Be careful some share trading platforms in South Africa will charge you inactivity fees!

-For example, eToro, on the other hand, relies on a simple fee structure with the opening and running of a free trading account, with no entry fee or minimum deposit.
+For example online broker XTB, on the other hand, relies on a simple fee structure with the opening and running of a free trading account, with no entry fee and just $200 minimum deposit.
 According to our information, the company does not charge a fee or deposit the shares at unlimited value, which is not standard on the market.
 At no extra cost, a top trading platform is available to the investor, as well as an Account Manager support.
 Of course there is a free demo account, where the South African investor can try stock trading without risk.
 And if there are any problems, technical support is available 24 hours a day.

 In most cases, Investor pays a commission fee of 0.12% OR a minimum of $4.99 for trading of European shares.
 The WallStreet trading fee is reduced to $ 4.99.
 On a less liquid stock markets, a fee can be little bit higher.

-In eToro’s offer, the investor will find more than 1,800 shares, including the big stars of the investor world like Apple, Facebook, Google, and Amazon.
+- investor will find more than 1,800 real shares, including the big stars of the investor world like TESLA, Apple, Facebook, Google, and Amazon

 When selecting an online stock broker, it is also important to consider the amount you intend to invest in the shares and what shares you plan to buy.
 Whether it will be shares of US companies, EU companies or world shares and so on.